Emotional Issues May Impact Heart Health + How To Help, According To An Integrative Cardiologist

-As a cardiologist, my main job is to see people with heart disease and to counsel them on treatment and prevention.
+As an integrative cardiologist, my main job is to see people with heart disease and to counsel them on treatment and prevention.
 What many people don't realize, however, is that there's an intimate connection between emotional health and heart disease.
-Most patients of cardiovascular illness have deep-seated psychosocial issues that have never been addressed.
+In my practice, I've also learned that patients of cardiovascular illness often have deep-seated psychosocial issues that have never been addressed.

 Despite these data however, while almost every cardiologist understands the importance of lifestyle changes (exercising, quitting smoking, and following a heart-healthy diet), very few of us address an essential component for heart health, which entails healing the emotional heart.

-The physical heart lies in the vicinity of the heart chakra (also called the anahata, which means "unstuck sound"), an important area worked on in yoga and most spiritual traditions.
-Chakras are energy centers that are said to resemble wheels; there are innumerable chakras throughout the body, of which seven are best known.
+In Ayurvedic teachings, the physical heart lies in the vicinity of the heart chakra (also called the anahata, which means "unstuck sound"), an important area worked on in yoga and most spiritual traditions.
+Chakras are energy centers that are said to resemble wheels; there are innumerable chakras throughout the body, seven of which are best known.

-Each of these chakras corresponds loosely to a nerve network that supplies vital organs.
+Each of these chakras is thought to correspond loosely to a nerve network that supplies vital organs.
 The heart chakra, corresponding to the cardiac network, is considered to be the seat of emotions.
 The accumulation of guilt, shame, resentment, hatred, anger, hostility, anxiety and similar qualities results in "closing off" of the anahata, a constriction of energy flow and resulting in heartache—both emotionally as well as in the form of heart disease.

-An extreme example of this intimate heart-anahata connection is the "broken heart syndrome," caused by sudden, extreme stress in the form of shock, grief or sadness that results in a sick heart.
+An extreme example of this intimate heart-anahata connection is often referred to as "broken heart syndrome," caused by sudden, extreme stress in the form of shock, grief, or sadness that results in a sick heart.
 These patients present with symptoms and signs of a typical heart attack, but have no "physical" cause (say, blocked coronary arteries) to explain them.

-Not only do these negative qualities distort our perception of life events, but they also make us incapable of living fully in the moment.
-Although most of us would agree that hanging on to nonserving emotional patterns is undesirable, we have never learned how to effectively let go of them, which must occur at the heart level and not the mind.
+Although most of us would agree that hanging on to non-serving emotional patterns is undesirable, most of us never learn how to effectively let go of them—this must occur at the heart level and not the mind.
 It's not enough to reason away these patterns, since they reside at deeper energetic levels.

-As with all other lifestyle changes, this process takes willingness, commitment, consistent effort, and practice, and broadly involves the following:
+As with all other lifestyle changes, in my experience with integrative medicine, this process takes willingness, commitment, consistent effort, and practice, and broadly involves the following: